QuickTake:

 Other organizations submitted friend-of-the-court briefs in the lawsuit, including the League of Women Voters of Oregon.

-The day of arguments in U.S. District Court in Eugene began with close to 25 members of the nonpartisan group in attendance, including Mark Kendall, the organization’s president.
+The day of arguments in U.S. District Court in Eugene began with close to 25 members of the nonpartisan group in attendance, including Mark Kendall, the organization’s interim president.

 The League of Women Voters “is pleased that the court appropriately identified” the federal Department of Justice’s suit as ready for dismissal, Kendall said in a text message.